Rational Functions

 Horizontal Asymptotes

-Horizontal asymptotes occur when a rational function approaches a specific value as
+Horizontal asymptotes occur when a rational function approaches a specific

 becomes very big in the positive or negative directions.
 If we return to our example function:

-we can see that if is a very big negative number, then
+is a very big negative number, then

 will get extremely close to 0.
 The same is true if